Actress Mona Hammond remembered as a ‘pioneer’ and ‘trailblazer’

 The award came after she founded the Talawa theatre company, one of the UK’s most prominent black theatre companies, in response to the “lack of creative opportunities for black actors and the marginalisation of black peoples from cultural processes”, its website said.

+The company said on Twitter: “We are devastated to hear of the passing of Mona Hammond OBE.
+As one of the founders of Talawa, a trailblazer and champion of Black British theatre, Mona’s passion and vision will remain fundamental to all we do, and her legacy will forever burn bright.”

+During her career, Hammond appeared as the matriarch of the Jackson family from 1994 to 1997 on EastEnders for 233 episodes, returning in October 2010 for two episodes to attend her on-screen great-grandson Billie Jackson’s funeral.

-Former EastEnders actress Cheryl Fergison led tributes to Hammond on Tuesday, describing her as an “inspiration”.
+Former EastEnders actress Cheryl Fergison, who played Heather Trott in the soap, paid tribute to Hammond on Tuesday, describing her as an “inspiration”.

 She wrote on Instagram: “What a wonderful actress and pioneering woman, RIP Mona Hammond 91 fantastic years of inspiration.”